princeklat03/Learn-Python-the-Biologists-Way-Supplements/README.md

 ## 📄 License

-All content is provided for educational use only.
+This repository is provided for educational and non-commercial use.
+See the [LICENSE](LICENSE) file for complete terms.